RyanZim/back-top/README.md

   - `duration` (Number) Time, in milliseconds, that the transition should take.
 Default is `800`.
   - `timingFunction` (String) A valid CSS [`<single-transition-timing-function>`](https://developer.mozilla.org/en-US/docs/Web/CSS/single-transition-timing-function) string.
 Default is `linear`.

+## Browser Support

+Should support IE10+ and all modern browsers.

 ## License

 [ISC](LICENSE)